jelhub/scimgateway/README.md

 http://localhost:8880/clientA
 http://localhost:8880/clientB

 Each baseEntity should then be defined in the plugin configuration file with custom attributes needed.
-Please see examples in plugin-forwardinc.
+Please see examples in plugin-forwardinc.json

 IM 12.6 SP7 (and above) also supports pagination for SCIM endpoint (data transferred in bulks - endpoint explore of users).
 Loki plugin supports pagination.
 Other plugin may ignore this setting.